 2. Improve Efficiency of Marketing Programs

 There is a focus on how the efficiency of marketing can be enhanced.
-(Richards & Jones, 2008).
-This article believes more research is necessary in this area.
+(Richards & Jones, 2008)..
 However, CLV and marketing efficiency has been the focus of much research in recent years.
 The findings state that focusing on CLV when conducting a marketing campaign improves its overall profitability (Egan 2011, and Lee-Kelley, Gilbert & Mannicom 2003).
-It is our understanding that this has been studied and needn’t be a focus for future research.

 3. Dynamic Segmentation Models